How to break in new brake rotors and pads

 3. Then go 65 mph and slow the car down to 15 mph to finish it up.

 4. Park the car and let the brakes cool down for 20 minutes.

 Try not to have long gaps in between the hard stops and do not come to a full stop with the foot pressed hard on the brake pedals, as it will imprint the pad on the rotor which will cause vibration.
 You may notice a blue tint and dark grey color on the brake pad surface of the rotor as the brake pads are embedding into the rotor.
 You may even hear squeaking sounds, see smoke, or smell an odor; this is normal due to break-in period.
-It will take approximately 400-500 miles of moderate driving for the pads to be fully embedded into the rotors which will then give optimal performance.
+It will take approximately 400-500 miles of moderate driving for the new brake pads to be fully embedded into the rotors which will then give optimal performance.